Minyus/off-policy-evaluation-doc/README.md

 - Evaluate based on Randomized Controlled Trial (RCT) or A/B Testing of policies

 Offline policy evaluation (OPE)
-- Counterfacturial: What if a new policy (model) was used?
+- Counterfactual: What if a new policy (model) was used?

 Proposed Offline policy evaluation methods:
 - Replay Method (RM)